HeldLab/ProteoSushi/README.md

   - This folder must have the *summary.txt* and *evidence.txt* files.
 Other files from the output are not used.

+  - *NOTE: It is recommended that you use the newest version of MaxQuant*

 - Or the output from any other search engine

   - This file must have a column for peptide sequence named “peptide sequence”